-6 bowl season winners and 3 losers so far
+13 bowl season winners and 6 losers so far

 We’re in the thick of college football’s bowl season.
 The slate of 40 FBS games got underway Dec.
 15, and the sport’s lower-division playoffs are all done or nearly done.

 This post is a running collection of who’s made out well and who hasn’t.
 Every game has a winner and a loser, so consider this a compilation of extra special winners and losers.
+I’m updating the list throughout bowl season, with the most recent additions generally up top

 Loser: The Pac-12